Frequently Asked Questions

 Q. What percentage of CMH graduates attend a four-year college or university?

-A: Ninety-six percent of our 2011 graduates are attending a four-year college/university.
+A: Ninety-seven percent of our 2016 graduates are attending a four-year college/university.

 Q. Are students required to take theology classes?